Ready to learn how to become an owner-operator? Or are you ready to venture out on your own? Maybe a friend or relative has enjoyed being a driver.

 An excellent credit rating will help you obtain the lowest interest rates.
 Financial institutions look at your records to assess your credit risk.

 A decisive factor that will work for you is if you are a longtime resident of a specific address.
 Banks believe people who have permanent homes also pay better.

 Borrowers who show a stable job history are generally seen as a lower liability.
 Job-hopping, on the other hand, can send the wrong signal to your possible financiers.

 The three points above (and other intangibles) are considered during your credit risk review.

 There are other ways to fund the purchase of your truck outside of a bank.
 Here are a few:

 - Captive lending institutions

 Truck equipment manufacturers own these companies.
-They are often more receptive to lending to new owner-operators because they are into the business of selling trucks.
+They are often more receptive to lending to new trucking owner-operators because they are in the business of selling trucks.

 - Commercial lending institutions